sadik-abd/Banngla_ASR/README.md

 TODO:

-Use language model file for better prediction\n
+Use language model file for better prediction

-GUI for speech recognition\n
+GUI for speech recognition

 implement Beam search for decoding